solar11781/llm-based-adsl/README.md

+> Note: This project is no longer maintained here.
+Development has been moved to a private organization, and this repository will not receive further updates.

 # Java Code Generator — aDSL-Driven LLM App

-> CLI Python app that uses a local Gemma (Ollama) LLM to generate Java project code from a user-supplied domain PUML, guided by your aDSL PUML template.
+CLI Python app that uses a local Gemma (Ollama) LLM to generate Java project code from a user-supplied domain PUML, guided by your aDSL PUML template.

 ---
 ## Our Swinburne Software Lab: